 Ansel Adams's words matter because they do not behave like motivational captions.
 They point back to decisions a photographer has to make in the real world: where to stand, how close to get, what kind of discomfort to accept, and how much of the self is allowed into the frame.

 In this archive, 10 Quotes on Craft, Landscape, and the Print becomes a practical way to think about pictures rather than a decorative theme.
-The quotes are useful when they slow the reader down and make technique feel connected to attention, responsibility, rhythm, doubt, editing and the pressure of choosing one frame instead of another.
+The selected lines and ideas are useful when they slow the reader down and make technique feel connected to attention, responsibility, rhythm, doubt, editing and the pressure of choosing one frame instead of another.

 Read Ansel Adams as a working voice.
-Ask what kind of camera behavior, editing discipline, subject relationship or visual risk the quote implies.
-If a line changes how you walk with a camera, how you wait, or how you edit a sequence, it has done more than decorate a notebook.
+Ask what kind of camera behavior, editing discipline, subject relationship or visual risk the line implies.
+If it changes how you walk with a camera, how you wait, or how you edit a sequence, it has done more than decorate a notebook.

 What photographers can take from it now